JosephWong123/CS190-Portfolio/index.md

 The Final Project is a web application which takes an image and generates a melody from the image, using image segmentation and clustering.
 We used k- means clustering to determine the various color clusters in the image, and used a weighted average of those clusters to determine the key that the melody will be generated in.
 The lightness of the image is used to determine the mode of the melody.
+There are two possible algorithm options for generating the
+melody: the "simple" mapping, which takes each segment of the image and uses the Scriabin mappings to map to a pitch.
+This is transposed to account for the key which is determined by the clusters.
+The "contour" algorithm uses the contours of the image to create a melody.